Vandivier/data-science-practice/js/earhart-fellows/README.md

 Known issues:
 1. The first and last record may be messed up.
 1. For now, non-adjacent-sponsor records must be handled manually
+1. This project depends on some utilities in ./grand-tour-study within the data-science-practice repo.
+So you need to `npm install` that subproject too.

 ## Current Parse Rules
 This parse logic currently supports parsing these 8 variables: